-Thirty-three percent (32.6%) of all hospitalizations were "new referrals" to the REACH program.
-Of the new referrals to REACH that were hospitalized, 30.6% of the individuals were new to the program, 14.2% were referred to REACH but refused services, and 55.1% had been previously discharged (inactive) from REACH services.
-Of the known dispositions of the people hospitalized and discharged, 65.6% retained their original community home and 6.25% went to an alternative community setting.
-Refer to the chart below for a more detailed breakdown of outcomes.
+Sixty-One percent (61.07%) of all hospitalizations were "new referrals" to the REACH program.
+Of the new referrals to REACH that were hospitalized, 23.5% of the individuals were new to the program, 14.7% were referred to REACH but refused services, and 61.76% had been previously discharged (inactive) from REACH services.
+Of the known dispositions of the people hospitalized and discharged, 81% retained their original community home and 13.49% went to an alternative community setting, and .7% (1) went to jail.
+Refer to the chart on the following page for a more detailed breakdown of outcomes.